shrutika1111/shrutika1111/README.md

 - 👋 Hi, I’m @shrutika1111
 - 👀 I’m interested in a lot of things
-- 🌱 I’m currently learning shell script and a lot of things
+- 🌱 I’m currently learning about web3 and building DAAPS
-- 💞️ I’m looking to collaborate on front end ui, or an anything new
+- 💞️ I’m looking to collaborate on blockchain projects
-- 📫 How to reach me, Don't actually('-')

 <!---
 shrutika1111/shrutika1111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.